jaspreet09915/carousel/README.md

 # Carousel
 This is a React carousel that works using touch, keyboard, and swipes.
 This is a work in progress and it will be updated with time.
-The features of this carousel were tested on Chrome for Windows, Edge for Windows, Chrome for Android, Opera for Android, and Firefox for Android
+The features of this carousel were tested on Chrome desktop, Edge for Windows, Chrome for Android, Opera for Android, and Firefox for Android.

 ![carousel preview](carousel-preview.gif)

 ## Features
 The carousel would display its children each on a slide.
 It supports for now clicking the controls to move between slides.
 It also supports keyboard navigation and finger following swipes.